7 Tips For Balancing Freelancing And Your Full Time Job

 You will need to work out whether taking on freelance work is going to be worthwhile – if you’re just outside the higher tax bracket and your initial earnings will be modest, you will have to factor in the extra tax you’ll be paying.

 Freelance work can be messy and complicated.
 Be efficient with your time, and plan thoroughly and as far ahead as you can.
 Use organisers, spreadsheets – anything that keeps track of what you’re doing and when it’s due.
 Try to automate as many tasks as possible.
-Make sure that you have the details of any work set out in writing: what you’ll be paid, the deadline(s), and the scope of the work and client expectations in as much detail as you can get.
+Make sure that you have the details of any work set out in writing: what you’ll be paid, the deadline(s), related business expenses and the scope of the work and client expectations in as much detail as you can get.

 In addition, plan as far ahead as you can for the unexpected.
 Take care of your health to try to minimise illness – if you’re responsible for others (for instance, if you’re a carer or a parent) try to work out ahead of time what will happen if your charges are ill or have an accident.
 Try to cover all eventualities – you can’t, but the more preparation you do the better you’ll be able to cope when misfortune strikes.